buggy18/buggy_ft/README.md

 Free Use.

   - SUPPORTED BY U -
-*Special Thanks to Allah SWT, ErrorTeam, HelloWorld.
+*Special Thanks to Allah SWT, ErrorTeam, HelloWorld, anddd the Friends around ME.